What is Cocaine?

 If you are suspicious that your loved one may be abusing cocaine, here are some signs and symptoms of cocaine abuse that you should be aware of.

-- Runny/Inflamed Nose– Snorting is the most common form for consuming cocaine.
-Oftentimes, a cocaine user’s nose will appear red and inflamed and constant sniffling may also occur.
+- Runny/Inflamed Nose– Snorting is the most common form of consuming cocaine.
+Oftentimes, a cocaine user’s nose will appear red and inflamed, and constant sniffling may also occur.
 Furthermore, due to the damage cocaine creates within the nasal cavity, nosebleeds are common.

 - “Track Marks”– Cocaine and crack cocaine both have the ability to be injected with a hypodermic needle.
 Usually, once a cocaine user progresses to this level, it is difficult to use in any other form.
 By injecting any substance, including cocaine, the user will feel the euphoric effects faster, because the chemical enters the bloodstream immediately.
 Injection soon becomes the method of choice for the user.
 Injection marks, also known as “track marks,” become more apparent and usually are accompanied by bruising of the skin.
 If a user continuously injects in the same veins, abscesses and infections can occur.
 Typically, the first “red flag” that a person may be injecting illicit substances is when they begin wearing long sleeve shirts and/or pants in warmer weather.